 Dust from some body fillers and polishes can contain crystalline silica.
 If crystalline silica is breathed into the lungs, it can cause irreversible lung disease.
 If body fillers or polishes containing crystalline silica (check on the product's label or safety data sheet to find out this information), see if you can replace the product with a product not containing crystalline silica.
 If this is not possible, inhalation of the dust will have to be reduced through a combination of the ways described above.

-Workers breathing in dust containing crystalline silica will need to have regular health check-ups.
-For further information, refer to the Hazardous Chemicals Code of Practice 2003 and this website.
+Workers breathing in dust containing crystalline silica will need to have regular health monitoring.

 People using personal protective equipment, such as respirators, have to be trained in how to use and maintain the equipment properly to ensure its' effectiveness.